 Tier 1: Domain knowledge.
 AI labs need physicians, attorneys, senior engineers, financial analysts, and scientists.
 Not as AI practitioners - as data reviewers.
 A radiologist doesn’t need to know Python.
 She needs to correctly identify a pulmonary embolism in a chest CT so the AI can learn from her label.
 Finding these people is hard because they already have demanding careers.
 They aren’t browsing job boards looking for annotation gigs.

 Tier 2: Linguistic proficiency.
 Multilingual annotation is booming as AI models expand into non-English markets.
-Annotators who are fluent in multiple languages - especially less-resourced ones like Vietnamese, Swahili, or Tagalog - are in short supply.
+Annotators fluent in multiple languages - especially less-resourced ones like Vietnamese, Swahili, or Tagalog - are in short supply.
 LLM training requires native-level fluency, not conversational ability.

-Tier 3: Technical skills.
+Tier 3: Technical proficiency.
 Code review annotation has become a high-demand subcategory.
 Experienced engineers evaluate AI-generated code for correctness, efficiency, and security vulnerabilities.
 These roles require active software development experience, not just familiarity with programming concepts.

 Where Is the Global Annotation Workforce?